guiste10/sunfish_c/README.md

 The C version is around 20 times faster than its Python version !

 ### Perft
 A simple perft routine reaches 9.6 million nodes/sec.
-This is of course slower in practice because of the move ordering etc.
+This is of course much slower in practice because of the quick cutoffs obtained after generating and ordering all the moves.

 # License